lindig/xen-ocaml-tools/README.md

 * gain access to the [Opam] eco system for this code base
 * simplify development

-The master branch is derived from Xen 4.8.4.
+The master branch is derived from Xen 4.8.4 plus backports for safe-string compatibility.

 ## Building